 This book is based on the belief that with the correct approach all therapists can work with ease yet have strength and sensitivity within the same touch.
 It allows the hands to see more than the eyes thus accessing more information about the state of health within the tissue.
 The body centred approach will allow for both deep and energetic work while the therapist maintains an injury free career.

 Manager & Lead Tutor

 Joining in 2004, Cassandra saw first-hand the positive effects of sports massage and decided to take the course herself, graduating in 2008 and becoming a full member of the Sports Massage Association.
-Since qualifying with NLSSM, Cassandra has worked with people from all walks of life including the Saracens RFC, private clinics, participants in several London Marathons.
+Since qualifying with NLSSM, Cassandra has worked with people from all walks of life including the Saracens RFC, private clinics, participants in several London Marathons and volunteered at the London 2012 Olympics.
 After three seasons with the London Wasps RFC as their Senior Soft Tissue Therapist, she moved into the world of Olympic Sports and spent the next 4 years working in the English Institute of Sport and the Intensive Rehabilitation Unit dedicated to BOA funded athletes.
-She has recently begun working for the Football Association as a consultant Soft Tissue Therapist to the U21’s Mens England Football team.
+She currently works for the Football Association as a consultant Soft Tissue Therapist to the U21’s Mens England Football team.